Protecting yourself against bullying

 • Minimize consumption of caffeine, which can increase agitation.

-• Watch consumption of alcohol and other substances used as stress relievers.
-Saying When is a step-by-step program, offered by the Centre for Addiction and Mental Health.
+• Watch your consumption of alcohol and other substances used as stress relievers.
+Saying When is a step-by-step program offered by the Centre for Addiction and Mental Health.
 It helps people cut down or stop drinking.

 • Pay attention to how much and what kind of food you eat.
 Consider reducing foods high in sugar, salt and sodium.